rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

  [Self Custody](../index.md)
  your Bitcoin.
- If you're just testing this approach feel free to use any computer.
+ If you're just testing this approach feel free to use any computer to calculate the checksum bits.

-You will need to type the binary number *exactly*.
+You will run the following shell command, and you'll need to type your exact binary number.
- For brevity, I will use `010...001` to represent the full binary number seen in the worksheet above.
+ For brevity, I will use `010...001` to represent the full 256-bit binary number seen in the worksheet above.

 ```shell
 echo 010...001 | shasum -a 256 -0